dapplets/dapplet-docs/docs/ex08-site-adapter.md

 npm start
 ```

 > In this example we run **two servers** concurrently.
 So you have to add two registry addresses to the Dapplet extension in the Development tab.
-Development tab.
 Click [here](/docs/get-started#11-connect-the-development-server-to-dapplet-extension) for instructions.

 ### Add a widget `result` to the adapter with one context insertion point